Lasha-Nikolaishvili/geometry-calculator/README.md

 # Geometry Calculator
-_build with python and PyQt5 gui library_
+_built with python and PyQt5 gui library_

 ## Features